Odisha stops use of biometric mode of authentication at fair price shops | Headlines

 Odisha stops use of biometric mode of authentication at fair price shops

-The Odisha government on Saturday decided to exempt biometric mode of authentication during the distribution of PDS commodities through e-PoS at fair price shops in view of COVID-19 pandemic, officials said.
-The Food Supplies and Consumer Welfare Department (FSCWD) in a letter to all district collectors has said that biometric mode of Aadhaar authentication using fingerprint scanner and IRIS device has been exempted, during distribution of public distribution system (PDS) ration through the e-PoS device at fair price shops.
+The Odisha government on Saturday decided to suspend the biometric mode of authentication during the distribution of PDS commodities through e-PoS at fair price shops in view of COVID-19 pandemic, officials said.
+The Food Supplies and Consumer Welfare Department (FSCWD) in a letter to all district collectors has said that biometric mode of Aadhaar authentication using fingerprint scanner and IRIS device has been suspended, during distribution of public distribution system (PDS) ration through the e-PoS device at fair price shops.

 "The order of not using the biometric mode of Aadhaar authentication will remain in force till further order," FSCW minister R P Swain said.
 In order to stop the spread of infection, it is suggested to avoid the biometric attendance and adopt a non- touch attendance management system, he said.